This post may contain affiliate links. Please see my disclosure policy for details.

 Just a few miles drive from Robin Hoods Bay is an incredible waterfall tucked away inside Sneaton Forest.

 Falling Foss waterfall & Tea Garden is an enchanting tea room that is located on the grounds of the historic Midge Hall.
 It’s a fabulous place to relax and unwind by the May Beck.

 Here you can have a light lunch, coffee, or afternoon tea whilst overlooking a gorgeous cascade!

 Nearby, you can explore the idyllic woodlands and the famous Hermitage stone.

 The café is only open seasonally from April – September 10.30 am – 4 pm and can occasionally shut-in inclement weather.

 12. Attend The Victorian Weekend

-Every year, Robin Hood’s Bay hold a Victorian Weekend in the chilly month of December.
+Every year, Robin Hood’s Bay holds a Victorian Weekend in the chilly month of December.
 It’s the perfect setting for it as the whole town really does look frozen in time!

 There is often a competition for the best dressed.

 As well as dressing up, you can enjoy carol singing and a whole range of traditional games like splat the rat.